GoteoFoundation/goteo/docs/developers/TEMPLATES.md

 Variables are instantiated by default as properties of the object `$this` (that's Foil's behaviour).

-**NOTE**: For compatibility reasons it an automatic array `$this->vars` it's created with all variables copied inside.
+**NOTE**: For compatibility reasons an automatic array `$this->vars` is created with all variables copied inside.
 New views (or completely refactored) must not use this array.

 File `template.php`